LiellPlane/DJI_UE4_poc/Source/lumotag/README_IF_FORGOTTEN.md

 put ONE switch ONLY in the INNER position so it the battery can charge.
 You may be able to put both on depending on if the power has been upgraded

+setting up cameras

+there should be a file for the camera transition, but if you need to make it again start the server then fire the device at a tag - this should upload both images to the server somewhere find them, then use the get_perp_warp helper file (in setup at time of writing)